mbe81/jsontype/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mbe81/jsontype)](https://goreportcard.com/report/github.com/mbe81/jsontype)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 The `jsontype` package provides some basic types for handling JSON unmarshaling in scenarios where fields may be null or absent, such as when processing data from PATCH requests.
+The types are inspired by the `sql.Null*` types from the `database/sql` package.

 ## Overview